awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-setup.md

  For each proxy that you create, you first use the Secrets Manager service to store sets of user name and password credentials\.
 You create a separate Secrets Manager secret for each database user account that the proxy connects to on the RDS DB instance or Aurora DB cluster\.

  In Secrets Manager, you create these secrets with values for the `username` and `password` fields\.
-Doing so allows the proxy to connect to the corresponding database users on whichever RDS DB instances or Aurora DB clusters that you associate with the proxy\.
+Doing so allows the proxy to connect to the corresponding database users on RDS DB instances or Aurora DB clusters that you associate with the proxy\.
 To do this, you can use the setting **Credentials for other database**, **Credentials for RDS database**, or **Other type of secrets**\.
 Fill in the appropriate values for the **User name** and **Password** fields, and placeholder values for any other required fields\.
 The proxy ignores other fields such as **Host** and **Port** if they're present in the secret\.
 Those details are automatically supplied by the proxy\.

  You can also choose **Other type of secrets**\.
 In this case, you create the secret with keys named `username` and `password`\.

- Because the secrets used by your proxy aren't tied to a specific database server, you can reuse a secret across multiple proxies if you use the same credentials across multiple database servers\.
+ Because the secrets used by your proxy aren't tied to a specific database server, you can reuse a secret across multiple proxies\.
+To do so, use the same credentials across multiple database servers\.
 For example, you might use the same credentials across a group of development and test servers\.

  To connect through the proxy as a specific user, make sure that the password associated with a secret matches the database password for that user\.
 If there's a mismatch, you can update the associated secret in Secrets Manager\.
 In this case, you can still connect to other accounts where the secret credentials and the database passwords do match\.

+**Note**
+For RDS for SQL Server, the number of Secrets Manager secrets that you need to create for a proxy depends on the collation that your DB instance uses\.
+For example, suppose that your DB instance uses case\-sensitive collation\.
+If your application accepts both "Admin" and "admin," then your proxy needs two separate secrets\.
+For more information about collation in SQL Server, see the [ Microsoft SQL Server](https://docs.microsoft.com/en-us/sql/relational-databases/collations/collation-and-unicode-support?view=sql-server-ver16) documentation\.

- When you create a proxy through the AWS CLI or RDS API, you specify the Amazon Resource Names \(ARNs\) of the corresponding secrets for all the DB user accounts that the proxy can access\.
+ When you create a proxy through the AWS CLI or RDS API, you specify the Amazon Resource Names \(ARNs\) of the corresponding secrets\.
+You do so for all the DB user accounts that the proxy can access\.
 In the AWS Management Console, you choose the secrets by their descriptive names\.

  For instructions about creating secrets in Secrets Manager, see the [Creating a secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html) page in the Secrets Manager documentation\.
 Use one of the following techniques:
 +  Use [Secrets Manager](http://aws.amazon.com/secrets-manager/) in the console\.